 Take steps to prevent cardiovascular disease

 Your journey to better health should include taking steps to prevent heart disease and stroke.
 People at risk for these diseases often don’t know they are at risk.
 It’s possible to seem healthy, yet still be at risk.
-But some simple tests can help find out if you’re at risk.
+But some simple heart health tests can help find out if you’re at risk.
 With the right information, you and your doctor can work together to develop a plan of action for cutting your risk.

 There’s no time like the present to take action: Get tested regularly, watch for warning signs, and take steps to take care.